Updated: January 24, 2026

 Where you stay depends entirely on your travel style.
 The island has three main hubs:

-• Pollonia (The Upscale Resort): Located on the northeast tip, this is the most chic and relaxed village.
-It features a sandy, tree-lined beach bordered by excellent seafood tavernas and luxury hotels.
-It is popular with families and couples who want a quiet, walkable base.
-It is also the gateway to the neighboring island of Kimolos.
+- Pollonia (Upscale & Relaxed): Located on the northeast tip, this is a chic, seaside village ideal for families and couples.
+It features a sandy, tree-lined beach (shallow water, great for kids) bordered by excellent seafood tavernas and luxury hotels.
+It is also the gateway to the neighboring island of Kimolos via a short ferry ride.

-• Plaka (The Romantic Capital): Perched high on a hill, this car-free traditional village offers the best sunset views on the island.
+- Plaka (Views & Romance): Perched high on a hill, this car-free traditional village offers the best sunset views on the island.
 It is a maze of whitewashed alleys, boutique shops, and cocktail bars.
-It is less convenient for the beach but unbeatable for atmosphere.
+While unbeatable for atmosphere, it does require navigating slopes and stairs, so it can be challenging for travelers with mobility issues.

 Inside one of Kleftiko’s sea caves.
 The caves, tunnels, and hidden coves of this historic pirate hideout, only accessible by boat, make this one of the most memorable places to visit in Milos.